 Paying the Minimum

 One option is establishing automated credit card payments for the minimum amount that’s due on your billing statement.
-The minimum payment is the smaller amount due that’s shown on your statement or online account, and the amount of it varies based on your total charges at the close of your card’s billing cycle.
+The minimum payment is the smaller amount due that’s shown on your statement or online account, and the amount varies based on your total charges at the close of your card’s billing cycle.

 Selecting to pay the minimum can be useful if you don’t have enough money to repay the entire statement in one fell swoop.
 By paying the minimum, you’ll fulfill the issuer’s minimum requested payment and keep your account in good standing — which, in turn, helps keep your credit score in good standing.